markterweele/windows-itpro-docs/windows/privacy/windows-privacy-compliance-guide.md

 An administrator can disable a user’s ability to delete their device’s diagnostic data by setting the Group Policy: **Computer Configuration** > **Administrative Templates** > **Windows Components** > **Data Collection and Preview Builds** > **Disable deleting diagnostic data** or the MDM policy `DisableDeviceDelete`.

 >[!Note]
->If the Windows diagnostic data processor configuration is enabled, the Delete diagnostic data button will be disabled and the powershell cmdlet will not delete data collected under this configuration.
+>If the Windows diagnostic data processor configuration is enabled, the Delete diagnostic data button will be disabled and the PowerShell cmdlet will not delete data collected under this configuration.
 IT administrators can instead delete diagnostic data collected by invoking a delete request from the admin portal.

 #### _2.3.7 Diagnostic data: Enabling the Windows diagnostic data processor configuration_